ergo720/lib86cpu/README.md

 5. Build the resulting Makefile with make, or use Visual Studio Code

 **NOTE:** use `-DLIB86CPU_BUILD_TEST=ON` if you want to also build the test app.

-## Support

-You can show your appreciation to this project to the below addresses:
-- Bitcoin `1NnaFQoj6MMFZWFk8ETmKE4qUKpzhZxZ2g`
-- Ether   `0x340aeB056C1Cf9107FAc476371D2b2d0544b50cf`